Thomas Gann: Career

 In 1894 he was appointed district medical officer for British Honduras, where he would spend most of the next quarter century.
 He soon developed a keen interest in the colony's Mayan ruins, which up to then had been little documented.
 He also traveled in the Yucatán Peninsula, exploring ruins there.

-Gann discovered a number of sites, including Lubaantun, Ichpaatun and Tzibanche.
+Gann discovered a number of sites, including Lubaantun, Ichpaatun, and Tzibanche.
 He published the first detailed descriptions of such ruins as Xunantunich and Lamanai.
-He made important early exploration at Santa Rita, Louisville, and Coba.
+He made important early explorations at Santa Rita, Louisville, and Coba.
 At Tulum he documented buildings overlooked by previous explorers, including a rare find of a temple with the Pre-Columbian idol still intact inside.

 Midway through his career, in 1908 Gann became the honorary lecturer in Central American Antiquities at the new Institute of Archaeology of the University of Liverpool (not long after he had taken the Diploma there in Tropical Medicine).
 Liverpool subscribers funded several of his fieldwork seasons up to 1912.